apache/openwhisk-runtime-go/README.md

 This will build the images:

-* `actionloop-golang-v1.10`: an image supporting  Go sources
+* `actionloop-golang-v1.11`: an image supporting  Go sources
-* `actionloop`: the base image, supporting generic executables
+* `actionloop`: the base image, supporting generic executables ans shell script

-The `actionloop` image is used as a basis also for the `actionloop-swift` image.
-It can be used for supporting other compiled programming languages as long as they implement a `compile` script and the *action loop* protocol described below.
+The `actionloop` image can be used for supporting other compiled programming languages as long as they implement a `compile` script and the *action loop* protocol described below.

 To run tests
 ```